 The series is about a fictional kingdom(Orisha) that is an analog of pre-colonial Nigeria.
 There’s magic and ancestral clashes between magic users and mundanes that push the plot along.
 I’ll try to avoid spoilers, but even with them there’s not a lot of surprises, in my opinion.
 If you’ve ever read a fantasy novel, particularly a YA fantasy novel, you know what’s coming from the first page.
 The main characters are teenagers.
 Some of them are royal, some of them are magic users, and some of them are both.
 The magic users form kind of an oppressed underclass (despite having magic powers), and there’s lots of teenage angst and romance with problematic overtones and NO ADULTS INVOLVED EVER despite this being a whole kingdom with serious political problems and military conflicts going on.
 In my less charitable moments, I’ve described it to people as Twilight in magic Nigeria.

 The books themselves have been very well received so far.
 The first book debuted at number one on the New York Times bestseller list, won the Andre Norton award for YA Sci-Fi and Fantasy in 2018, the Lodestar Award in 2019, and was a Kirkus Prize finalist.
 The second book didn’t fare quite as well but was still a best-seller.
-The series has been optioned for film/television development and I think it’s pretty safe to say it’s a pop culture smash hit, taking fantasy even farther into the mainstream and putting an African cultural spin on it.
+The series has been optioned for film/television development by Disney and I think it’s pretty safe to say it’s a pop culture phenomenon, taking fantasy even farther into the mainstream and putting an African cultural spin on it.

-And, as I said before, I didn’t enjoy reading either book.
+But, as I said before, I didn’t enjoy reading either book.

 I feel guilty saying that.
 It’s like I’m betraying the culture, the saints and the ancestors.
 To be honest, even I’m confused by the way I feel about these–I should love them.
 They’re sword and sorcery fantasy outside of the played-out hyper-European foundation that dominates the genre.
 Fantasy as a story-telling genre has long been assumed to start from a European cultural basis–think Game of Thrones, the Witcher, The Wheel of Time, and of course the classic Tolkien–so it’s really exciting to see someone create a fantasy world from a different foundation.
 It’s also a pleasantly feminine series–there are women in this book with agency and character and personalities of their own.
 They’re not big-breasted murderbots, sex objects, or saintly rewards that only show up at the end of the heroes’ epic quest.
-They’re young women–how fully realized they are is up for debate–but still, this is a world that contains and recognizes women as people.
+They’re young women–how fully realized they are is up for debate–but still, this is a world that contains and recognizes women as people, at last.

 Speaking of women, Tomi Adeyemi herself is somebody I really want to root for.
 She’s a Harvard-educated Nigerian American who grew up in Chicago and worked in film production in California before writing these books.
 At the tender age of 26 she’s got a multi-book, film-optioned deal.
 She’s created a whole world that’s been published and millions of people have read, and she actually got her book deal by winning a pitch competition.
 I’ve watched a few of her interviews and she’s bubbly, personable, has gorgeous locs, and seems like a really generally cool person.
 I’m not a hater.
 I want to love her work.
 It doesn’t matter if I do or not because she’s a lovely published bazillionaire but there are some public figures whose stories make you want to love everything they make, and she’s one of them.